Advanced placement into an educational program is intended to provide a pathway

 applications must also include a completed advanced placement form from the program

 director (available to program directors on the Program Director site).

-Sometimes a previous graduate of the program re-enrolls after losing certification
+Sometimes a previous graduate of the program re-enrolls after losing certification and registration

 eligibility under ARRT's